freshplanet/AppEngine-Deferred/README.md

 - Improved logging in case of error
 - Possibility to tie it to a *background* module to optimize serving requests

+And some helpers:
+- isFromTaskQueue(): Check if we are currently running from a task queue
+- getRetryCount(): Returns the current number of times the current task is being retried
+- logAsRetried(): Depending on # of times the task is being retried, we will increase the logging level.

 Our module still makes use of the deferred exceptions types ```SingularTaskFailure``` and ```PermanentTaskFailure``` to be compatible with existing code.